Eutropios/WarMAC/docs/source/warmac_parser.rst

  WarMAC Parser
 ###############

-|  WarMAC's parser is built on Python's argparse module.
+|  WarMAC's parser is built with Python's argparse module.
 The appearance of the
    command-line interface has been substantially modified to appear in a clean and organized manner.